Skyscanner/cfripper/docs/plugin.md

 entrypoint for your distribution so that CFRipper finds your plugin module.
 Entrypoints are a feature provided by `setuptools`.
 The CFRipper CLI looks up the `cfripper` entrypoint to discover its plugins and load them.

+In case that more than one rule uses the same ID, the last added will be preserved.

 CFRipper just have one hook that has to be implemented to provide custom rules. `cfripper_get_rules` hook returns a dictionary where key are strings and values are rule inherited classes.